 Beginning version 7, Vim started to introduce its auto-complete feature.
-By default it works by being able to auto-complete words that already existed in the file being edited.
+By default, it works by auto-completing words that already existed in the file being edited.
 If enabled, it can also auto-complete syntax for various programming languages.

 To configure Vim to auto-complete programming language syntaxes (not just the already existing words in the document), follow any of the articles below.